Concrete Bags Calculator

 Should I add waste?

 Yes.
-Spillage, uneven subgrade, and mixing losses can add up.
+Spillage, uneven subgrade, and rounding to whole bags can add up.
 5-10% is a common buffer.

 Related